Medical Policy: 02.01.14

 Four studies of carpal tunnel syndrome met the inclusion criteria.
 TEC concluded that the studies have serious limitations including limited follow-up, and no one study is so methodologically sound as to provide definitive results.

 The TEC assessment included 6 trials of low-level laser therapy for chronic neck pain and found inconsistent results.
 The TEC assessment did comment on a systematic review and meta-analysis of randomized placebo or active-treatment controlled trials by Chow and colleagues and noted "some studied evaluated acute neck pain, some had insufficient follow-up beyond the period of treatment, one had no sham control…."
 Overall, TEC concluded that the studies are characterized by small sample sizes, limited statistical power, and limited long-term follow-up.

-Low-level laser treatment or cold laser treatment is considered investigational for carpal tunnel syndrome, chronic neck pain, mucosititis and all other applications.
+Low-level laser treatment or cold laser treatment and high-powered, non-surgical lasers are considered investigational for all apllications, including but not limited to:

 The available literature on low-level laser therapy as a treatment for pain of various etiologies and in a variety of anatomical sites presents inconsistent conclusions and methodologic weaknesses including a lack of follow-up evaluation, that prevent drawing firm conclusions regarding efficacy.

 - To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.

 - 97039 Unlisted modality (specify type and time if constant attendance)

 - 99199 Unlisted special service, procedure or report

 - S8948 Application of a modality (requiring constant provider attendance) to one or more areas; low level laser; each 15 minutes.